 Mountain West Names Men's Basketball Player of the Week

-COLORADO SPRINGS, Colo. - Boise State sophomore guard Derrick Marks has been named the Mountain West Men's Basketball Player of the Week for games through December 2.
-This is the first career MW weekly accolade for Marks.
+COLORADO SPRINGS, Colo. - New Mexico junior guard Kendall Williams has been named Mountain West Men's Basketball Player of the Week for games through February 24.
+This is the first career MW weekly accolade for Williams.

 MW Men's Basketball Players of the Week: